starjob42/datasetjsp/README.md

 ## License

 This dataset is licensed under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).
 For more details, see the [license description](https://creativecommons.org/licenses/by-sa/4.0/).
+The dataset will remain accessible for an extended period.

 ## Citation